J. David Marsey

 850.841.8365 phone 850.222.8783 fax email@example.com

-David Marsey represents clients in constitutional, employment law and casualty litigation.
+David Marsey represents clients in constitutional, employment law, casualty litigation and appeals.
 In his law enforcement and corrections liability practice, he defends state and local government agencies and officers against allegations of civil rights and tort violations including general negligence, negligent hiring or retention, vehicle liability and pursuits, false arrest, improper use of force, in-custody and other wrongful deaths and is experienced in the litigation of qualified and sovereign immunities.
-David also serves as a Government Affairs Consultant to the Florida Police Chief's Association.
+David also serves as a General Counsel to the Florida Police Chief's Association.
 With over a decade as a sworn officer, investigator and law enforcement instructor, David incorporates his training and experience in the areas of death, injury, property and traffic accident investigations in the defense of his clients.
 As an experienced former state prosecutor with extensive trial experience, he has successfully tried felony crimes up to and including homicide, as well as law enforcement liability cases involving the use of the baton, Taser and the discharge of firearms resulting in death.

 With his background in constitutional law, David also represents school districts against alleged violations of the Free Exercise and Establishment Clauses of the First Amendment.
 He has successfully guided Districts in the development of policies and procedures that comply with constitutional requirements and in the resolution of litigation regarding First Amendment violations.